Alfresco/docs-alfresco/search-enterprise/latest/using/filtering.md

 }
 ```

-The result have been truncated for clarity.
+The results have been truncated for clarity.

 ## Faceted search

-There are two types of facets queries, and fields.
+There are two types of facet queries, and fields.
 A query facet returns the count of results for the given query.
 You can provide multiple facet queries in one request.
 A field facet returns a number of "buckets" for a field, providing the count of results that fit into each bucket.

 The example body shows a search request that looks for files that have a `cm:name` or `cm:title` starting with "test".
-We also specify that we want to know how many of the results are small files, how many are plain text files, how many are images, and how many are Office files.
+You can also specify if you want to know how many of the results are small files, how many are plain text files, how many are images, and how many are Office files.
 Additionally, the `creator` facet field is included, which indicates how many of the results were created by each user:

 ```json
 {